gaeduron/Matcha/readme.md

 	yarn dev:front

 ## Subject
 	This project is about creating a dating website.
 	You will need to create an app allowing two potential lovers to meet, from the registration to the final encounter.
-A user will then be able to register, connect, fill his/her profile, 	search and look into the profile of other users, like them 1 , chat with those that “liked” back.
+	A user will then be able to register, connect, fill his/her profile, search and look into the profile of other users, like them, chat with those that “liked” back.

 ## Key concepts
 	* Single page application